rekire/llama_cpp_dart_fork/README.md

+# Playground notice
+This is my personal playground.
+No guaranties that I will maintain this fork.

+---

 # LLAMA.CPP DART

 A high-performance Dart binding for llama.cpp, enabling advanced text generation capabilities in both Dart and Flutter applications with flexible integration options.